ssuryanarayanan/Qi-Docs/docs/Reading data.rst

 the specified index.
 An exception is thrown if no event exists at index.

-**Examples** The following example obtains the event in the stream at the index defined by ‘Now’.
-An exceeption is thrown if there is no event at that index:
+**Examples** The following example obtains the event in the stream at the index defined by ``Now``.
+An exception is thrown if there is no event at that index:

 ::